Hitman (Marvel Comics): Jimmy Pierce

 Jimmy later ambushed Dave Cullen and Duke Cullen where he forced them to tell him where Peach Cullen was hiding out.
 He then went to the apartment of his sister Lori Pierce.
 Lori's friend from medical school stitched up Jimmy's wound at Blackwell's hand.
 Dave Cullen and Duke Cullen tracked Jimmy to Lori's apartment and attacked him.
 Jimmy defeated Dave Cullen and Duke Cullen.
 As Jimmy took Dave with him, Duke was left tied up in Lori's apartment and was killed by Lori after Jimmy left.
 Jimmy sneaked into the meeting place of the Cullen family to rescue his mother.
 However, Midge smashed a coffee pot onto Jimmy's head and was at the mercy of the Cullen family.
 As Jimmy learned of his father's past, Lori snuck in to the Cullen family's meeting place and broke him out where the two of them escaped.
 Lori brought Jimmy to their mother's old chest and told them how the Cullen family killed his father.
 He was unable to bring himself to seek vengeance of Peach Cullen and left.
 While hitching a ride, Jimmy was picked up by Punisher.
 The Cullen family managed to locate Lori and capture her.

 Punisher and Jimmy were ambushed by some members of the Cullen family and were able to temporarily get away from them.
 The rest of the Cullen family tracked Punisher and Jimmy to an abandoned truck stop where Punisher picked them off.
 Jimmy was able to confront Peach Cullen and Midge where he held them at gunpoint and coerced Peach into ending their war.
 Lori was unable to let them get away with what they done and killed Peach and Midge.
 After she had cried out that Jimmy killed them which was heard by Punisher, Jimmy fled into the night.
 After Punisher and Jimmy had gone their separate ways, the female half of the Cullen family arrived.
 The dying Peach Cullen told them that Lori was a true Cullen which led to Lori taking up the Cullen name and becoming the leader of the Cullen girls.

 Unnamed criminal

-Roderick Kingsley later sold the Hitman gear to an unknown criminal.
-Hitman is seen working for Roderick Kingsley when it comes to the Hobgoblin (who was actually Roderick Kingsley's butler Claude) fighting the Goblin King's Goblin Nation.
-After Hobgoblin was killed by Goblin King, Hitman was among the villains who defected to the Goblin Nation.
+Roderick Kingsley sold Hitman's gear to an unknown criminal.
+Hitman is seen working for the Hobgoblin (Kingsley's butler Claude) and participates in a battle against the Goblin King's Goblin Nation.
+After Hobgoblin is killed by Goblin King, Hitman defects to the Goblin Nation.

-Following Spider-Man's victory over the Goblin King, Hitman was seen with the other former Hobgoblin minions at the Bar with No Name, where they encounter Electro.

-Roderick Kingsley later regained Hitman's services.